Extreme Nomads’ Sports and Outdoors Guide to Mui Ne

 Foiling is slowly starting to catch on in Mui Ne, and the calmer morning waters and light winds make for perfect training conditions.
 Mui Ne is also one of the few Asian locations to have its own CR:X Convertible Kite Racing Chapter (at C2Sky Kite Center) where anyone can come to try out the gear, train, and participate in regular ‘friendly’ race days.

-For more info, lessons, gear rental and advice, we recommend:
+For more info, lessons, gear rental and advice on kitesurfing in Mui Ne, we recommend:

 Surfing in Mui Ne

 Surfing along the main beach doesn’t happen very often, only if a mega storm front has blown through and left behind some clean breaks.
-Generally speaking, there are three other surf spots in town worth visiting:
+Generally speaking, there are three other surf spots in Mui Ne worth visiting:

-Little Buddha: Just outside of town, this spot came into being after the nearby Sea Links resort built a walkway that juts out into the bay.
+Just outside of town, this spot came into being after the nearby Sea Links resort built a walkway that juts out into the bay.
 A happy accident for local surfers, perfect little waves form after hitting the walkway.
-Suitable for beginner and intermediate surfers.
+Surfing at Mui Ne’s Little Buddha is suitable for beginner and intermediate surfers.

 With so many different alcoves dotting the coastline, taking out a SUP is an awesome way to explore Mui Ne from a different perspective.